-When somebody makes the decision to live in a nursing home or long-term care community, their loved ones’ worst fear is that they’ll be mistreated or receive inadequate care.
-While the vast majority of nursing homes, assisted living facilities, and other communities geared toward older adults are reputable and trustworthy, instances of misconduct do happen.
+When somebody decides to live in a nursing home or long-term care community, their loved ones’ worst fear is that they’ll be mistreated, receive inadequate care, or be a victim of nursing home abuse.
+While the vast majority of nursing homes, assisted living facilities, and other communities geared toward older adults are reputable and trustworthy, instances of nursing home abuse and misconduct do happen.

-Obviously, a care provider isn’t going to broadcast that they don’t treat their residents well, so you’ll have to be on the lookout for signs that something is amiss.
-While there’s no single marker that determines whether or not a facility is up to snuff, there are consistent red flags of substandard care that crop up time and again.
-If you notice any of the following at your loved one’s residence, it may be time to start asking hard questions.
+A care provider isn’t going to broadcast that they don’t treat their residents well, so you’ll have to be on the lookout for signs that something is amiss.
+No single marker determines whether a facility is up to snuff.

 For a free legal consultation, call (813) 259-0022

 The National Institute on Aging lists several possible signs of elder abuse, including: